Utah

 Currently, federal and state early learning programs reach thousands of young children and their families in Utah.
 But too many working families in Utah are missing out.
 As a direct result of child care issues, the Utah economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 297k children ages 5 and under in Utah
+There are 290K children ages 5 and under in Utah – 53% of these children have all available parents in the workforce.

-The typical annual cost of child care in Utah is around $8,700
+The typical annual cost of child care for an infant in Utah is around $11,000.

 Utah Resources & News